2019 AFC U-16 Women's Championship: Qualified teams for FIFA U-17 Women's World Cup

-The following three teams from AFC would have qualified for the 2021 FIFA U-17 Women's World Cup before the tournament was cancelled.
+Japan, North Korea, and China would have qualified for the 2021 FIFA U-17 Women's World Cup before the tournament was cancelled.

-All three teams qualified for the 2022 FIFA U-17 Women's World Cup, including India who qualified automatically as host.
+Japan and North Korea originally qualified for the 2022 FIFA U-17 Women's World Cup, including India who qualified automatically as host.
 On 16 March 2022, the AFC announced that China PR would replace North Korea as the AFC's representatives at the FIFA U-17 Women's World Cup.
 On 16 August 2022, it was announced that the All India Football Federation, or AIFF, was suspended by FIFA due to undue influence from third parties.
 As a result, the 2022 FIFA U-17 Women's World Cup was stripped from India, as FIFA planned to assess the next steps when it came to hosting the tournament.
 On 27 August, FIFA lifted the suspension, thus giving back the hosting rights to India.